tanboonjoon/addressbook-level3/doc/DeveloperGuide.md

 4.User will request to change a tags from the lists 5.Addressbook will prompt for new name
 6.User will enter new name for the tag
-7.Addressbook will change the tag name
-8.Addressbook will show the 'oldname change to newname' Use case ends.
+7.Addressbook will show the 'oldname change to newname' Use case ends.

 **Extensions**